Obviously Five Believers

 Elvis sounds curious.

-“Yeah, man”, Bob replies slowly in a crisp voice.
+“Yeah, man”, Bob replies in a crisp voice.

 He stops tuning his guitar.
 “I must have tuned it hundred times already!” he thinks annoyed with himself.
 “Went there once to see a gypsy.”